horda-dev/dart_client/README.md

 ## Creating Queries to query entity's views

-// todo: add an explanation that client queries entity's views that are defined on the backend with entity view group. add a link to horda_server readme section that explains views.
+Client queries interact with **Entity View Groups** defined on your Horda backend.
+When you define an entity on the server (using [Horda Server SDK](../dart_server/README.md#views)), you create view groups that expose read-optimized data representations.
+Client queries map directly to these backend views, creating a strongly-typed contract between your Flutter app and backend.

-// todo: add an explanation that query api is a strongly typed dart code with all benefits of strong typing
+The query API provides **full type safety** with all the benefits of Dart's strong typing system:
+- Compile-time error checking for view names and types
+- IDE auto-completion and refactoring support
+- Runtime type safety preventing data access errors
+- Clear documentation through type definitions

 ### Create root query class